-[11PRE] A system for providing an interactive food ordering service accessible by a user computing device, the system comprising:
+[12Pre] A system for providing an interactive food or beverage ordering service accessible by a user computing device, the system comprising:

-[11A] a data acquisition and processing module including a processor, memory accessible to the processor, and a set of computer-readable instructions stored on a non-transitory medium that are executable by the processor to acquire source data from a plurality of delivery service computers associated with a plurality of food delivery services and provide a master data set of formatted data, wherein the master data set includes, for each one of the plurality of food delivery computers, data representing multiple menu items provided by multiple restaurants; and wherein said data acquisition and processing module comprises:
+[12A] a data acquisition and processing module comprising a processor, memory, and computer-readable instructions stored on a non-transitory medium that are executable by the processor to acquire source data from a plurality of delivery service computers associated with a plurality of food or beverage delivery services and provide a master data set of formatted data, wherein the master data set includes, for each of the plurality of food or beverage delivery services, data representing multiple menu items linked to identification data uniquely identifying sources of the menu items delivered by the plurality of food or beverage delivery services; and

-[11B] a website database accessible to the processor and configured for receiving the most recent data from the master data set, the master data set representing the multiple menu items provided by each one of the plurality of food delivery services for the multiple restaurants;

-[11C] an extraction module configured to extract the source data from the plurality of delivery service computers as raw files;

-[11D] a mapping module configured to convert the raw files to a standardized format to provide formatted data, wherein said converting comprises aliasing fields of the acquired data from formats used by the plurality of delivery service computers to respective fields of the predetermined data format;

-[11E] a linking module configured to perform record linkage on the formatted data according to identification data that identifies the multiple restaurants; and

-[11F] a menu combining module configured to combine multiple source menus from linked restaurants into the master data set;

-[11G] wherein said acquiring comprises one or more of: employing an application programming interface (API) to interface with the plurality of delivery service computers; or scraping data from the plurality of delivery service computers.
+- [12B] a website database accessible to the processor and configured to receive updated data from the master data set, the master data set representing the multiple menu items provided by one or more of the plurality of food or beverage delivery services; - [12C] wherein the data acquisition and processing module further comprises a plurality of modules in the form of a computer-readable instructions stored on a non-transitory medium that are executable by the processor including: - [12D] an application programming interface configured to interface the data acquisition and processing module with the plurality of delivery service computers, or - [12E] an extraction module configured to extract the source data from the plurality of delivery service computers as raw files by scraping data from one or more of the plurality of delivery service computers; - [12F] a mapping module configured to convert the raw files to a standardized format to provide formatted data; - [12G] a linking module configured to perform record linkage on the formatted data according to the identification data that uniquely identifies sources; and - [12H] a menu combining module configured to combine multiple source menus from linked sources into the master data set.

-The system of claim 11, wherein the website database comprises the master data set in a searchable format.
+The system of claim 12, wherein the website database comprises the master data set in a searchable format.

-The system of claim 11, further comprising: a data warehouse configured to store the provided master data set in a searchable format;

-wherein the data warehouse is accessible by the website database to receive data.
+The system of claim 12, further comprising: a data warehouse configured to store the provided master data set in a searchable format; wherein the data warehouse is accessible by the website database to receive data.

-[14PRE] An apparatus for providing a searchable aggregated data structure for a networked application, the apparatus comprising:
+[15Pre] An apparatus for providing a searchable aggregated data structure for a networked application, the apparatus comprising:

-[14A] a processor; a memory accessible by the processor; and a set of computerreadable instructions stored on a non-transitory medium and accessible by the processor, the instructions being executable by the processor to perform a method comprising:

-[14B] acquiring source data from a plurality of delivery service computers associated with a plurality of food or beverage delivery services over a communication network, the acquired source data being in a plurality of formats, where the acquired source data includes, for each one of the plurality of food or beverage delivery services, data representing multiple source menu items provided by multiple restaurants;
+[15A] a processor; a memory accessible by the processor; and a set of computerreadable instructions stored on a non-transitory medium accessible by the processor, the instructions being executable by the processor to perform a method comprising: [15B] acquiring source data from a plurality of delivery service computers associated with a plurality of food or beverage delivery services over a communication network, the acquired source data being in a plurality of formats, where the acquired source data includes, for each of the plurality of food or beverage delivery services, data representing multiple source menu items,